ept221/8085-Assembler/README.md

 # 8085-Assembler

-A simple Python based 8085 assembler.
+A Python based 8085 assembler.

 ## Quickstart
 To clone this repository and assemble the demo file, open a terminal and run: